neelmallepally/resources/README.md

 #### git tips & trics
  - To find parent branch of current branch - `git show-branch | grep '*' | grep -v "$(git rev-parse --abbrev-ref HEAD)" | head -n1 | sed 's/.*\[\(.*\)\].*/\1/' | sed 's/[\^~].*//'`

+ #### vs code short cuts
+ - To change a variable name and all its reference in the code use F2

 #### miscellaneous
 - webgraphviz